Where to begin?

 Urgent and ongoing solutions:

-–Step one is getting a 24-hour, year-round shelter in place with the goal of transitioning folks into permanent housing.
+–A 24-hour, year-round shelter in place with the goal of transitioning folks into permanent housing.
 This would enable our homeless residents to be surrounded with services and given the chance to gain a foothold in their lives.
 A year-round shelter is supported by our police, businesses, and advocates alike.

 Watch for Calls to Action for these as well: